-The southern province of Sindh, which has been badly hit by the flooding, has asked for 1 million tents, while nearby Balochistan province – largely cut off from electricity, gas and the internet – has requested 100,000 tents, Rehman said.
+The southern province of Sindh, which has been badly hit by the flooding, has asked for 1 million tents, while neighboring Balochistan province – largely cut off from electricity, gas and the internet – has requested 100,000 tents, she added.

 “Pakistan’s priority, at the moment, is this climate-induced humanitarian disaster of epic proportions,” Rehman said, urging the international community to provide aid given Pakistan’s “limited” resources.

 On Friday, Pakistan’s Prime Minister Sharif briefed international diplomats on the crisis, stating that his country – on the frontline of climate change despite a relatively small carbon footprint – must focus its rehabilitation toward greater climate change resilience.

 Minister for Planning and Development Ahsan Iqbal separately told Reuters that 30 million people had been affected, a figure that would represent about 15% of the South Asian country’s population.

 UN agency Office for the Coordination of Humanitarian Affairs (OCHA) said in an update on Thursday that the monsoon rains had affected some 3 million people in Pakistan of which 184,000 have been displaced to relief camps across the country.

 Funding and reconstruction efforts will be a challenge for cash-strapped Pakistan, which is having to cut spending to ensure that the International Monetary Fund approves the release of much-needed bailout money.

 The NDMA said in a report that in the past 24 hours, 150 kilometers (about 93 miles) of roads had been damaged across the country and more than 82,000 homes partially or fully damaged.